 - Buttermilk- This adds tang, and its acidity tenderizes the gluten, creating an extra soft crumb.
 Make sure it's at room temperature; pull it and the eggs out of the refrigerator about an hour before baking.

-- Chopped apples- You can use any apples you like, but my favorites for baking apple pie, tarts, and cakes are Honeycrisp, Granny Smith, Cortland, and Pink Lady.
+- Chopped apples- You can use any apples you like, but my favorites for making apple filling for pie, tarts, apple crisp, and cakes are Honeycrisp, Granny Smith, Cortland, and Pink Lady.
 You need something crisp enough to not get mushy while baking.
 I used 1 Honeycrisp and 1 Granny Smith for the perfect mix of sweet and tart.
 You don't have to peel them, but feel free to if you don't like the extra texture.

 - All purpose flour: Use Bob's Red Mill 1-to-1 Baking Flour instead to make these gluten free.